awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_s3.ObjectOwnership
 - *Default:* No ObjectOwnership configuration, uploading account will own the object.

-The objectOwnership of the bucket.
+The objectOwnership of the S3 Bucket.

 ---